softwareJengineer/chat_app_v2/README.md

  │   ├── docker-compose.yml       # Starts up all of the containers
  │   └── ...
  │
- ├── deployment-files/            # Non-tracked files downloaded from GCS bucket by deploy_app.sh +│   ├── .env
+ ├── deployment-files/            # Untracked files downloaded from GCS bucket by deploy_app.sh +│   ├── .env
  │   ├── models/
 +│   │   ├── new_LSA.csv